KathmanduLivingLabs/kathmandulivinglabs.github.io/_posts/2018-04-18-up-and-running.md

 KLL now has a tech blog where we will be sharing our work, ideas and challenges we come across.

-The following is a constant recurring topic of discussion amongst all of us coders here at KLL
+The following is a recurring topic of discussion amongst all of us coders here at KLL

 > Are we doing enough to share our learnings with the community?